christian-j-eid/eldenringproj/README.md

 # Elden Ring RL1 Weapon Audit

-An open-source tool for RL1 runs — check what equipment is needed to use any weapon at rl1.
-Includes an alternative Loadout Check mode that lists all usable weapons with a given loadout.
+An open-source tool for RL1 runs.
+Check what equipment is needed to use any weapon at rl1.
+Includes an alternative _Loadout Check_ mode that lists all usable weapons with a given loadout.

 **[→ Open the tool](https://christian-j-eid.github.io/EldenRing-RL1-Weapon-Audit/)**